Keeping your Budget Accurate

 Once you have your budget open, run through this quick cycle:

-- Enter or import any new transactions.
+- Enter or import any new transactions and click that Reconcile button.

 - Cover any overspending that came from these transactions!
 This is Rule Three: Roll With the Punches.